Geographic Information System Specialist

 - Work with the Survey123 for ArcGIS application and national surveys (e.g., structure triage, accountable property).

-- Work with the Avenza Maps application (iOS & Android).
+- Make incident maps available for, and assist incident personnel in using, the Avenza Maps application (iOS & Android).

 - Troubleshoot hardware and software problems sufficient to stay operational. (e.g., basic software installs, license management, printer drivers, and plotter connection).